KarthikMAM/Kissanime-Download-Links-Grabber/README.md

 # Kissanime-Download-Links-Grabber
-A javascript that navigates the kissanime.com pages and gets the download links of all the videos in the series
+A javascript based chrome extension to grab the links of all the episodes in a series from the websites <b>KissAnime | KissAsian | KissCartoon

 <section>
   <h4>Supported Websites</h4>